mmustafaozgur/NeuralNets-CourseProject/README.md

 # Anomaly Detection and Segmentation with Wood Data
-This project is developed under Neural Networks course.
+This project is being developed under Neural Networks course.